<- Back to main blog

 Allan Caeg, Remote Compass’s Chief Editor, says a successful wiki is one you can easily edit and access.
 With the right software, you’ll be able to do both.

-Most online doc apps allow you to share access with the team, but you need to go a step further if you have a lot of team-related or confidential data that you don't want everyone to see.
+Most online documentation platforms let you share access with your team, but if you handle a lot of team-related or confidential information that you don't want everyone to view, you'll need to take an extra step.

 With Archbee, you can choose to share collections with people in or outside of your organization.